 Sunway Alumni Homecoming

 Sunway’s School of Mathematical Sciences (SMS) hosted an Alumni Homecoming ceremony on June 18, 2022, to welcome former students back to their alma mater.
-Professor Sibrandes Poppema, President of Sunway University, Professor Elizabeth Lee, Chief Executive Officer of Sunway Education Group and Dean of the School of Mathematical Sciences and Professor Ho Chee Kit were among the distinguished guests who graced the gathering.
+Professor Sibrandes Poppema, President of Sunway University, and Dean of the School of Mathematical Sciences and Professor Ho Chee Kit were among the distinguished guests who graced the gathering.

 Next was the presentation award for ‘The Top Employers Award’ given to employers in recognition of their support towards the students at SMS.